dodslaser/general/move_researchdata/README.md

 If there were any samples transferred, an e-mail is sent to the lab with information that data has been moved (cc to cgg-logs).
 The recipients of both error and success e-mails can be configured in the wrapper_config.yaml file.

-The wrapper is executed via cronusers crontab on medair and is set to run once per day at 16:00.
+The wrapper is executed via cronusers crontab on medair.

 ## Usage, wrapper
 ```